RenderKit/ospray/README.md

 sampling and interpolation.

 For wedge cells, each wedge is formed by a group of six indices into the vertices and data value.
-Vertex ordering is the same as `VTK_WEDGE` - three bottom vertices counterclockwise, then top three counterclockwise.
+Vertex ordering is the same as `VTK_WEDGE`: three bottom vertices counterclockwise, then top three counterclockwise.

 For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertices and data value.
-Vertex ordering is the same as `VTK_HEXAHEDRON` – four bottom vertices counterclockwise, then top four counterclockwise.
+Vertex ordering is the same as `VTK_HEXAHEDRON`: four bottom vertices counterclockwise, then top four counterclockwise.

 <table style="width:98%;">